 After the Procedure

-If insertion site starts to bleed, apply direct pressure for 5 minutes and go to nearest Emergency Room.
+Bleeding: If insertion site starts to bleed, apply direct pressure for 5 minutes and go to nearest emergency room.

-First 24 hours.
-Do not drink alcohol and avoid caffeine products.
-DO drink at least 6-8 glasses of clear liquids to help your body flush out contrast used during the procedure.
+Do drink at least 6-8 glasses of clear liquids to help your body flush out contrast used during the procedure.

-You may take off the dressing the next morning and shower but don’t scrub the site.
-Also, no tub baths or swimming until site is healed which could be up to 2 weeks.
+Site care: You may take off the dressing the next morning and shower.
+Do not scrub the site.
+No tub baths or swimming until site is healed which could be up to 2 weeks.

 If you have a Permanent IVC filter placed, no follow-up plan is needed.

-If you have a Retrievable IVC filter placed, you will go to the Interventional Radiology (IR) Clinic about 2-3 months from the date of placement to see if the filter should stay in forever or should be removed.
+If you have a Retrievable IVC filter placed, you will go to the Interventional Radiology (IR) Clinic in about 2-3 months to see if the filter should stay in for good or should be removed.

-At the same time as the clinic visit, you will have an ultrasound of your legs done to see if you have any new clots that have formed or to check the status of the clots that were already there.
+At this visit, you will also have an ultrasound of your legs to see if any new clots have formed or to check the status of the clots that were already there.

-If this appointment is not made at the time of your discharge, you can expect a call within a week.
-Or, you may call the number below to set it up if you haven’t heard from the scheduling department.
+If this visit is not scheduled at the time of your discharge, you will be called within a week to schedule it.
+You may also call if you haven’t heard from the scheduling department.

-It is important that you follow up to your IR clinic appointment.
+It is important that you follow up with your IR clinic visit.
 If you no longer need your filter, we would like to remove it as soon as possible to prevent any problems that could happen.

-If it is decided that you should have your filter removed, below is some more information for you to know.
-If you are on Warfarin (Coumadin), then you may not need to stop this medicine if your INR is 2.5 or less on the day of the procedure.
-We will work with the person that prescribed this medicine to see if you should hold any doses.
+You may not need to stop warfarin (Coumadin®) before the removal if your INR is 2.5 or less on that day.
+We will work with the doctor who prescribed this medicine to see if you should hold any doses.

 Please follow all other advice listed in the “How do I prepare” section.

-Fever over 100° F for 2 readings taken 4 hours apart
+A fever over 100°F for 2 readings taken 4 hours apart

 Swelling of legs